 In exceptional circumstances, the chairman may allow a speaker to speak on a specific agenda item if the request is submitted by noon, one working day prior to the meeting.
 You will receive a response from the chairman of the committee.

-You can speak on any agenda item for consideration by the executive, but requests must be made in writing to the head of democratic services and received no later than 12 noon on the day before the meeting.
+You can speak on any agenda item for consideration by the executive, but requests must be made in writing to the head of democratic services and received no later than 12 noon, one working day before the meeting.